 Your AI strategy is failing for a reason no technology audit will find: a gap between the capability you have bought and the human state required to use it well.
 That is the consciousness gap.

-- The share of organisations fully ready for AI has barely moved in three years — stuck near 13%.
-The constraint is not capability availability; it is a human one.
+- The share of organisations fully ready for AI has barely moved in three years; it sits near 13%.
+The constraint is not the availability of capability.
+It is a human constraint.

-- Executive confidence in AI strategy fell from 69% to 58% in a single year, even as the technology improved.
+- Executive confidence in AI strategy fell from 69% to 58% in a single year, and among chief executives it collapsed from 82% to 49%, even as the technology improved.
 The limiting factor is the leadership state, not the tools.

 - The gap between where your technology sits and where your leadership thinking sits is where AI investments quietly die.

-Your AI strategy is most likely failing for a reason no technology audit will find: a gap between the capability you have bought and the human state required to use it well.
+Your AI strategy is most likely failing for a reason no technology audit will surface: a gap between the capability you have bought and the human state required to use it well.
 The models are extraordinary.
-The constraint is the consciousness operating them — the clarity, coherence and judgement of the people making the calls.
+The constraint is the consciousness operating them, the clarity, coherence and judgement of the people making the calls.
 This is the consciousness gap, and it is where most AI investments die.
-Quietly, expensively, and without anyone naming the real cause.
+Quietly, expensively, and with nobody naming the real cause.

-When I died at twenty-one and came back, I returned with one knowing I have never been able to unknow: that the inner state is not separate from the outer result.
-We have spent a fortune upgrading the outer system — the data, the models, the platforms — and almost nothing upgrading the inner one.
+When I died at twenty-one and came back, I returned with one knowing I have never been able to shake: that the inner state is not separate from the outer result.
+We have spent a fortune upgrading the outer system, the data, the models, the platforms, and almost nothing upgrading the inner one.
 That imbalance is the gap.

 If the technology is so capable, why do most AI strategies still fail?

 Because the failure lives in the human layer, not the model.
-Cisco's 2025 AI Readiness Index found that only about 13% of organisations are fully ready to deploy AI — and that figure has stayed essentially flat across three years, even as the technology raced ahead.
+Cisco's 2025 AI Readiness Index (a global survey of 8,000 senior business and technology leaders) found that only about 13% of organisations are fully ready to deploy AI, and that figure has stayed essentially flat across three years, even as the technology raced ahead.
 If readiness were a capability problem, abundant capability would have moved it.
-It has not.
-BCG's research is blunter still: roughly 70% of AI value comes from people and process, about 20% from data and technology, and only around 10% from the algorithms themselves.
+It has not budged.
+Deloitte's State of AI in the Enterprise (a 2025 survey of more than 3,200 senior leaders across 24 countries) is blunter still: the single biggest barrier leaders name to embedding AI in their workflows is insufficient worker skills, a people gap, not an algorithm gap.
 AI strategy is a human challenge wearing a technology costume.

 And the results follow the diagnosis.
-BCG finds that around 74% of companies struggle to scale value from AI, and only about 4% create substantial value.
+Deloitte found that roughly a third of organisations are still using AI only at the surface, with little or no change to how the work actually runs.
 The differentiator is never the model.
-It is the organisation's capacity to absorb it.
+It is the organisation's capacity to absorb the model.

 Is leadership confidence rising as the tools improve?

-No — it is falling, which is the tell.
-A 2025 survey of 2,000 executives found confidence in AI strategy dropped from 69% to 58% in a single year, with CEOs reporting the steepest fall.
+No, it is falling, which is the tell.
+A 2025 Akkodis survey of 2,000 executives (Akkodis is a global engineering and technology consultancy) found confidence in AI strategy dropped from 69% to 58% in a single year, and among chief executives specifically it fell from 82% to 49%, the steepest fall in the study.
 Confidence declined while capability and investment climbed.
 When the tool gets better and the leader feels worse, the bottleneck is not the tool.
-It is the human operating system trying to make sense of it all — and discovering its old maps no longer work.
+It is the human operating system trying to make sense of the whole picture, and discovering that its old maps no longer hold.

 Ready to close the gap?

-The AI Strategy Session works on the human side of AI — the leadership state your strategy actually runs on.
+The AI Strategy Session works on the human side of AI, the leadership state on which your strategy actually runs.
 Ninety days, one plan.

 Book your Strategy SessionWhere exactly does the gap open up?

-There is also a measurable cost to the state leaders are operating in.
-Cisco found 83% of organisations intend to deploy AI agents, but only 31% feel prepared to control them and just 32% can measure AI success at all.
+There is also a measurable cost to the state in which leaders are operating.
+Cisco found 83% of organisations intend to deploy AI agents (software that acts and makes decisions on its own, rather than waiting for a prompt), yet only 31% feel prepared to govern them and just 32% can measure AI success at all.
 That is not a technology deficit.
-That is decision-making under sustained overload — and the research on decision fatigue is clear that as cognitive load accumulates, judgement degrades, shifting from deliberate analysis toward reactive, heuristic choices.
-The leader running hot makes worse calls precisely when the calls matter most.
+That is decision-making under sustained overload.
+A 2025 integrative review of decision fatigue in the journal Frontiers in Cognition (decision fatigue is the documented decline in decision quality after a long run of choices, first described by the psychologist Roy Baumeister) found that as cognitive load accumulates, people lean harder on shortcuts, default to the safest option, or avoid deciding altogether.
+The leader running hot makes worse calls precisely when the calls carry the most weight.

 When the tool gets better and the leader feels worse, the bottleneck is not the tool.
 It is the consciousness operating it.